WebAssembly/component-model/design/mvp/Explainer.md

 )
 ```

-Component-level type definitions are symmetric to core-level type definitions,
+Component-level type definitions are similar to core-level type definitions,
 but use a completely different set of value types.
 Unlike [`core:valtype`]
 which is low-level and assumes a shared linear memory for communicating
 compound values, component-level value types assume no shared memory and must